 What is the life of the mine?
 Current plans estimated that the mine will be in production for up to 13 years, depending on the scale of operations.

 What opportunities are there for the local community?
 Our current estimates are that Mt Todd will require a workforce of around 450 people during construction and 350 for the operation of the site.

 We would expect that almost all of the workers will live in Katherine or Pine Creek, boosting demand for goods and services from local businesses.
 Vista will continue to show preference for doing business with local companies and will use the profits from its operations to explore and expand operations if warranted.

 Vista Gold is committed to training and developing a local workforce for the life of the mine which is currently estimated at 13 years.

 Long term benefits from Mt Todd reopening also include rehabilitation of the site and sound environmental management.

 How long is the construction period?
-We anticipated that construction will take approximately 18 months plus six months of lead time for pre-construction of long lead time items.
+We anticipated that construction will take approximately 18 months plus six months of lead time for per-construction of long lead time items.
 Construction of the power station will commence 12 months prior to commissioning the plant.

 Can I fish in the raw water dam?
 No, due to Vista Gold’s site management policies and commitment to public health and safety, the site is restricted from general public access.

 Can I fossick for gold etc on the site?
-No, due to Vista Gold’s project management policies, its obligations to act as stewards of the land, and its commitment to public health and safety, the site (including the exploration licences) is restricted from general public access for fossicking or other uses.
+No, due to Vista Gold’s project management policies, its obligations to act as stewards of the land, and its commitment to public health and safety, the site (including the exploration licenses) is restricted from general public access for fossicking or other uses.

 Where do I go for more information?
 The Mt Todd website is regularly updated with project information.
 We also attend local mining events and the Katherine Show.
 Major announcements or new developments on the project will also be advertised in the media.